TouK/flink-connector-ignite/README.md

-# Apache Ignite connector fo Flink SQL
+# Apache Ignite connector for Flink SQL
 This connector allows reading data from Ignite tables using JDBC thin client.

 ## Dependencies